gitjit/gitjit.github.io/_posts/aws/2020-11-13-aws-iam-essentials.md

 ## IAM Roles
 IAM roles lets you to delegate permissions to resources for users and services.
 Let us consider you have a Lambda function that needs to access some records in a DynamoDb table.
 By default Lambda does not have access to the DynamoDb records.
 In order for Lambda to access the DynamoDb records, we need to assign a "role" to the Lambda function.
 The role should have a policy attached to it which specifies the the permission to access the records.
 There are no credentials associated with a role (password or access keys).
 In our case Lambda assumes the role to obtain temporary security credentials that can be used to make API calls to fetch records.
+This temporary credentials are provided through AWS Security Token Service.

 ## AWS Security Token Service (STS)
 The AWS Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentilas for IAM users or users that you authenticate(federated users.)